quanzab/marinasuite/src/BLUEPRINT.md

 -   **AI Image/Video Generator**: AI tools to generate images and videos of vessels.
 -   **Real-Time Data**: Live data updates across the application using Firestore's real-time listeners.
 -   **Offline Data Caching**: Offline data access and synchronization.
--   **Advanced Scheduling**: Drag-and-drop and direct assignment of crew to vessels.
+-   **Advanced Scheduling**: Drag-and-drop and direct assignment of crew to vessels, with validation for required certifications.
 -   **Reporting**: Generation and printing of key operational reports.
 -   **User Settings**: A dedicated page for users to manage their own profile information.
 -   **Notifications**: Automated, persistent alerts for expiring certificates, driven by a scheduled Cloud Function.